Savvy Ladies logo

 Savvy Ladies was founded in 2003 as a 501(c)(3) nonprofit organization dedicated to empowering women through financial education and guidance.
 The organization has grown to serve over 35,000 women across all 50 states and DC, operating a volunteer-powered model that connects women with financial professionals offering free advice.
 Founded by Stacy Francis, Savvy Ladies explicitly targets reducing economic and racial disparities in financial education access for women.
 The organization's mission centers on helping women take control of their finances and make informed, confident financial decisions.

 What distinguishes Savvy Ladies is its exclusive focus on women's financial empowerment and its reliance on a diverse volunteer network of financial professionals rather than paid staff advisors.
-The organization provides specialized guidance on women-specific financial situations like divorce and money, widowhood, financial abuse recovery, and caregiving responsibilities.
+The organization provides listed guidance on women-specific financial situations like divorce and money, widowhood, financial abuse recovery, and caregiving responsibilities.
 Their volunteer model creates a peer-professional dynamic while maintaining non-profit integrity.
 The organization operates nationally across 50 states plus DC, making services accessible regardless of geographic location.

 Services & Features